alexandrelutt/alexandrelutt.github.io/teaching.md

 subtitle: Who doesn't like teaching?
 ---

 I really enjoy teaching.
 You'll find here resources I find useful to help students practice and/or understand mathematics.
-Unfortunately, most of is only available in French...
+Unfortunately, most of is only available in French for now...

 **Preparatory classes (MPSI)**